 Being in hospital during the Holidays means children and parents cannot join the usual festivities.
 But you can bring festive spirit and familiar traditions into your hospital space to delight and sustain you all.
 While cancer has no regard for Christmas, Rb Survivor, Abby White shares 10 ways to support your emotional wellbeing, and your child’s, and welcome festive cheer during a yuletide inpatient admission.

-A group of children sit around a large round board game laid out on the floor.
-A young girl is kneeling with her body stretched out across the board as she takes her turn.
+A group of attentive children sit around a large board game made from a round table cloth, laid out on the floor.
+The colourful hand-drawn game board includes various sections with text and pictures.
+One young girl kneels with her body stretched out across the board as she takes her turn adding content to the design as the other children look on.

 Child Life Specialists in Schools: Supporting Children With Cancer